dersuchendee/SLCommunityFellowship/README.md

 2. What are all the belief values for a specific information entity?
 3. Is there anyone who made an observation about someone else's belief value?
 4. What are the types of statement made about an artifact that are common across information entities?
-5. Whho are the contributors that contributed to an information entity?
+5. Who are the contributors that contributed to an information entity?

 Use cases for the Sloane Collections can be the following:

-1. Accounts for different interpretations of plant speciments;
+1. Accounts for different interpretations of plant specimens;
 2. Addressing contribution of both documented and invisible collectors of plant specimens;
 3. Contrasting opinion about material, provenance, technique, function, attribution of an object within information records;
 4. Representing uncertainty about the function of an object;